 The Bluebeam OCR (optical character recognition) tool can transform scanned PDF files into searchable and editable files.
 This OCR tool is available in Bluebeam Revu, a software program to create, markup and edit PDFs.
-This article will show you how to use Bluebeam OCR, what to do when Bluebeam OCR does not work properly, and the best Bluebeam OCR alternative for Mac or Windows to use if OCR is not available in your Revu.
+Our article will show you how to use Bluebeam OCR, and what to do when Bluebeam OCR not working.

 In the following table, you will find OCR availability info for each Bluebeam edition:

-This part is about how to use Bluebeam OCR tool to convert one or multiple scanned PDF documents to text-searchable and selectable PDF files and export data to Excel, Word, etc.
+This part is about how to make text searchable in Bluebeam.
+We can convert one or multiple scanned PDF documents to searchable PDF files, even export the data to Excel, Word, etc.

-Bluebeam does provide an OCR tool, but it is only available to Revu eXtreme users.
-The OCR button, menu and toolbar will not show in other editions.
+Bluebeam does provide an OCR tool, but it is only available to desktop users.
+The OCR button, menu and toolbar will not show in Cloud version.
 Before purchasing Bluebeam Revu, it’s important to know about the key features each edition can provide.